-- Do not move furniture and personal items in the bathroom or bedroom as, in most cases, they are placed in positions that are accessible to the guest. - Do not tie up alarm pull cords in accessible bedrooms and bathrooms.
+- Do not move furniture and personal items in the bathroom or bedroom as, in most cases, they are placed in positions that are accessible to the guest. - Do not tie up alarm pull cords in accessible bedrooms, bathrooms and public accessible toilets.